Chapter 25 : Carry That Weight

 “Watch it, Hector, I’ve got three times as many books in my hand right now, and I’m not afraid to use them.”

-He dodged out of my reach, continuing down the shelf away from us.
+He dodged out of my reach, continuing down the shelf away from us, and waved at Althea before disappearing out of sight.
 “Sorry about him,” I said, turning back to Althea, who looked like she was attempting to camouflage with the bookshelf, her face brick red as she stared at the floor.

 “What’s up?”
 I asked her, baffled, and then wondered… maybe she liked him?
 Hector was a really nice person.
 And I supposed he was cute too, if you ignored how weird he was and how often he demonstrated his ability to cross his toes after Quidditch practices.